atc-project/atc-react/README.md

 ## The Framework

-is designed for describing and understanding existing Incident Response techniques.
+is designed for accumulating, describing and understanding Incident Response techniques.
 RE&CT's philosophy is based on the [MITRE's ATT&CK](https://attack.mitre.org/) framework.
 The collumns repsresent stages of [The Six Stages of Incident Response Process](https://www.cynet.com/incident-response/incident-response-sans-the-6-steps-in-depth/).
 The cells repsresent [Response Actions](#response-action).